PrincessHernandez/GreenhouseMonitoringSystem/README.md

 12. [Reproducible?](#reproducible)

 ### Introduction
 The Greenhouse Monitoring System is a device that allows greenhouse technicians to monitor atmospheric factors that may affect plant growth.
+The integration of this device

 ### System Diagram
 ![Image of System Diagram](https://github.com/PrincessHernandez/GreenhouseMonitoringSystem/blob/master/images/Sys%20Diagram.png?raw=true)